Find the perfect videogame Christmas gifts with Kinguin

 The gaming industry has reached a point where we have so many options that the choices seem unlimited.
 Within the diversity of genres and individual titles, everyone can find a game that seems tailored for them.

-Kinguin is a third-party retailer with over 140,000 games and other digital products in a single place.
-This is why the platform has become the trusted retailer for over 14 million customers.
+Kinguin is a marketplace with over 140,000 games and other digital products in a single place.
+This is why the platform has become the trusted marketplace for over 14 million customers.
 But such a large choice comes with an obvious question: Where to start?

 Luckily, the answer is quite straightforward: The Kinguin Deal Hunter app, available as a Chrome extension, can help you find the game you’re looking for and locate the best deals.